American Civil Liberties Union: Anti-terrorism issues

 In January 2006, the ACLU filed a lawsuit, ACLU v.
 NSA, in a federal district court in Michigan, challenging government spying in the NSA warrantless surveillance (2001–2007) controversy.
 On August 17, 2006, that court ruled that the warrantless wiretapping program was unconstitutional and ordered it ended immediately.
-However, the order was stayed pending an appeal.
+(Note: However, the order was stayed pending an appeal.
 The Bush administration did suspend the program while the appeal was being heard.
-In February 2008, the US Supreme Court turned down an appeal from the ACLU to let it pursue a lawsuit against the program that began shortly after the September 11 terror attacks.
+In February 2008, the US Supreme Court turned down an appeal from the ACLU to let it pursue a lawsuit against the program that began shortly after the September 11 terror attacks.)

-The ACLU and other organizations also filed separate lawsuits against telecommunications companies.
-The ACLU filed a lawsuit in Illinois (Terkel v.
-AT&T), which was dismissed because of the state secrets privilege and two others in California requesting injunctions against AT&T and Verizon.
-On August 10, 2006, the lawsuits against the telecommunications companies were transferred to a federal judge in San Francisco.

-The ACLU represents a Muslim-American who was detained but never accused of a crime in Ashcroft v. al-Kidd, a civil suit against former Attorney General John Ashcroft.
+The ACLU represented a Muslim-American who was detained but never accused of a crime in Ashcroft v. al-Kidd, a civil suit against former Attorney General John Ashcroft.
 In January 2010, the American military released the names of 645 detainees held at the Bagram Theater Internment Facility in Afghanistan, modifying its long-held position against publicizing such information.
 This list was prompted by a Freedom of Information Act lawsuit filed in September 2009 by the ACLU, whose lawyers had also requested detailed information about conditions, rules, and regulations.

-On August 10, 2020, in an opinion article for USA Today by Anthony D. Romero, the ACLU called for the dismantling of the United States Department of Homeland Security over the deployment of federal forces in July 2020 during the George Floyd protests.
-On August 26, 2020, the ACLU filed a lawsuit on behalf of seven protesters and three veterans following the protests in Portland, Oregon, which accused the Trump Administration of using excessive force and unlawful arrests with federal officers.